52North/GeoMetaFacet/README.md

 # GeoMetaFacet

-GeoMetaFacet is a web client to explore and visualize geodata and metadata.
+GeoMetaFacet  is a web client to explore and visualize geodata.
+It focuses on a user-friendly and interactive navigation through the metadata and allows the user to quickly get an overview of available data.

+Core features of GeoMetaFacet are an interactive data lineage graph and a hierarchy tree, which can be used to evaluate available data.
+Furthermore several map functionalities, e.g. time series data visualization, geographic search with gazetteer Geonames are integrated into the web client.

 Further information can be found at: http://52north.org/communities/metadata-management/gmf